JinRongSong/Jetpack-Joyride/README.txt

 Project Description:
 Based on the popular 2011 game Jetpack joyride, the user continuously jumps in the air to dodge obstacles, collect coins for points, and obtain powerups.
 The goal: see how long you can last and how far you can go!

 How to run:
-Open the Jetpack Joyride.py file, and just running that code should be enough!
+Download the zip file.
+Inside, open the Jetpack Joyride.py file and just running that code should be enough!
 Do keep all the pictures, sprites in the same folder as the I do apologize for the inconvenience that I cause for putting all my code into one file.

+Content:
+There includes demonstration videos and a pdf file outlining the entire project outline, as well as the images that the game uses.

 Libraries:
 No external libraries used, just modules we used in class like cmu graphics.